 Facsimile: (03) 9027 4074

-Complaints about any use of a person’s Health Information which is believed to be contrary to the Health Records Act can be made to the Health Services Commissioner.
-Information about submitting complaints in respect of Health Information is available at www.health.vic.gov.au/hsc.
+Complaints about any use of a person’s Health Information which is believed to be contrary to the Health Records Act 2001 (Vic) can be made with the Health Services Commissioner.
+Information for submitting complaints in respect of Health Information is available at www.health.vic.gov.au/hsc.

 Telephone: 1300 582 113